Introduction to MySQL REGEXP

 Output:

-If we examine the query, it specifies to select the entries from employee table for which the location field ends with the character ‘a’.
-And as the output clearly picked two entries from the table which has character ‘a’ at the final character of the location, California and Alabama.
-So far we have discussed searching a single character, word or a portion of word.
+The query specifies to select entries from the employee table for which the location field ends with the character ‘a’.
+And as the output picked two entries from the table, which have character ‘a’ at the final character of the location, California and Alabama.
+So far, we have discussed searching for a single character, word, or a portion of a word.

 Example #7

-Here we can see how to search for a set of character and a range of character.
+Here we can see how to search for a set of characters and a range of characters.

-For example, let’s assume we need to identify the rows from employee table with any of the characters ‘a’,’b’ and ‘c’ in the E_Name column.
-We can put this same requirement in two ways, first by mentioning all three characters as an array and second by mentioning the range of characters from ‘a’ to ‘c’.
+For example, let’s assume we need to identify the rows from the employee table with any of the characters’ a,’ b’, and ‘c’ in the E_Name column.
+We can put this exact requirement in two ways, first by mentioning all three characters as an array and second by mentioning the range of characters from ‘a’ to ‘c’.

 Code: